Light-induced nonlinear Edelstein effect under ferroaxial ordering: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:formalism} discusses the relationship between the ET dipole and the NLEE tensor based on group-theoretical analysis and response theory.
-By decomposing the polarization degrees of freedom of light, we clarify that both linearly and circularly polarized light couple to the ET dipole via distinct mechanisms.
+By decomposing the polarization degrees of freedom of light, we clarify that both linearly polarized light (LPL) and circularly polarized light (CPL) couple to the ET dipole via distinct mechanisms.
 To substantiate the symmetry-based predictions, we examine the NLEE under ferroaxial ordering using a minimal model in Sec.~\ref{sec:model_calculation}.
-We show that the form of the SOC determines the direction of the induced spin magnetization; in particular, the ET dipole in Eq.~\eqref{eq:etd} tilts the spin-magnetization direction.
-Section~\ref{sec:summary} summarizes the present paper and relates magnetic point groups to the NLEE.
+We show that the form of the SOC determines the direction of the induced spin magnetization; the ET dipole in Eq.~\eqref{eq:etd} tilts the spin-magnetization direction.
+Section~\ref{sec:summary} summarizes the present paper and relates magnetic point groups (MPGs) to the NLEE.